adrianyi/adrianyi.github.io/_posts/2017-07-11-DogBreedClassifier.md

 The person looks like a . . .
 Basenji
 **I'm satisfied**, below is a picture of a basenji.
 <img src="/img/dogbreedclassifier/Basenji.jpg" height="224" title="This is a Basenji!">

+## Try the app
+I deployed the app on AWS, and it is available to test on a newer post [here](/2017/11/DogBreedApp.html).

 <script type="text/javascript">
     window.onload = function(){